Purdue Catholic Men

 Fun Fact: I (along with most men) can beat up Oliver Schroeder

-Bio: Greg is a junior in the Krannert School of Management, majoring in finance and accounting.
+Bio: Greg is a Senior in the Krannert School of Management, majoring in finance and accounting.
 Growing up in Chesterton Indiana, he is the second oldest of eight children.
 With two siblings and three cousins here at Purdue with him, he is very fortunate to have family close by.
 Since birth, Greg has experienced a desire for exploration and a natural distrust of government, leading him to the rugged individual responsibility and moral discipline that flows from PCM.
-This will be his second year as a PCM leader and he hopes to improve upon the fruitful experience that was his first year.
+This will be his third year as a PCM leader and he hopes to improve upon the fruitful experience that was his first year.
 He encourages anyone who passes by to stop him for a conversation about anything from sports to the truth that is our faith.

 Major: Industrial Engineering